 It's not what you might do that alarms the common core of those we've placed in power over us today, their goal is to reform the world into some ideal that is pleasing and conducive to those who have power over it, and it has been their policy to progressively reshape your every action to suit their ends, for well over a century.
-They've gotten very good and handling action.
+They've gotten very good at handling action.
 No, your only real chance at keeping them in check, is to question them, loudly and unceasingly and to demand answers of them which actually reflect reality.
 They will happily respond with spin and out and out lies if allowed to - again it is your voice that decides the matter - you must not allow it!
 Question them!

 What concerns them most is the possibility that your questions might be heard outside the restraints of the system.
 What concerns them most is that if your questions are heard outside the system, they will cause others to become concerned and ask even more questions - questions which they know damn well they have no good answers for, which is the entire reason for concocting the Royal Lie in the first place.
 If you want your voice to be heard you need to cause others to ask those questions too, as well as more of their own - that will be get your voice heard outside the system